dhagell/npm-ethermine-api/README.md

 }
 ```

-Thanks to @tehsenaus and @petermrg for pointing this out.

 Credit:

-I used the example php implementation at https://github.com/payward/kraken-api-client and the python implementation at https://github.com/veox/python3-krakenex as references.
+I used the example nodejs Kraken implementation at https://github.com/nothingisdead/npm-kraken-api

-BTC donation address: 12X8GyUpfYxEP7sh1QaU4ngWYpzXJByQn5